Imogen Robertson

 Imogen Robertson is a British director in different media, a poet and novelist.

 Biography

-She was born and grew up in Darlington, England, attending a local comprehensive and a boys' public school in the sixth form.
+She was born and grew up in Darlington, in County Durham of North West England, attending a local comprehensive and a boys' public school in the sixth form.
 She studied Russian and German at the University of Cambridge.

 Her directorial work includes documentaries, TV films, children's television (e.g. Numberjacks for the BBC), radio and museum voiceovers.